I Tried Good Protein: A Review from a Vegetarian Run Coach (+Referral Link!)

 What I like: The Variety of Flavours

 There are so many flavours to choose from, there is really something for everyone.
-I’ve now tried quite a few flavours and have found the ones that I permanently want in my routine.
+It can be a little overwhelming at first, but I’ve now tried quite a few flavours and have found the ones that I permanently want in my routine.

-The Mint Chocolate Chip is hands-down my favourite after the gym (yes, even just mixed in water!).
-It’s like a treat that still feels nourishing, reminding me of mint chocolate chip ice cream, but in a protein shake that does my muscles some good.
+The Mint Chocolate Chip is hands-down my favourite to have on its own (yes, even just mixed in water!).
+It’s like a treat that still feels nourishing, reminding me of mint chocolate chip ice cream, but in a protein shake that does my body some good.
 My close second, and my husband’s favourite, is Chocolate Fudge which is it’s rich and chocolatey as you would expect!

 Then there are the two vanillas, Vanilla Milkshake and Vanilla Cupcake.
 Honestly, I can’t tell them apart in taste, though the Cupcake one smells richer and more dessert-like.
 I use a vanilla protein powder almost every morning in my smoothie, which usually has frozen fruit, greens, and chia seeds.
 Vanilla is such an easy base because it blends with almost anything.